This post may contain affiliate links.

 Image Credit: Deposit Photos

 To naturally dry out overwatered soil, relocate the plant to environments conducive to water evaporation.
-This could mean placing it by the window sill or outside where it can be exposed to sufficient sunlight.
+This could mean placing it by the windowsill or outside, where it can receive sufficient sunlight.

 Dieffenbachia plant in soil with gardening stylish tools, ground ,drainage and clay pots on wooden floor.
 Preparing for repotting dumbcane into new modern pot.
 Repotting plant concept.